cv21/gen/README.md

 ```

+For a `version` property of generator you must use [standard Golang module queries](https://tip.golang.org/cmd/go/#hdr-Module_queries)

 #### Future Enhancements

-- Ability to use go:generate instead of gen.json for short plugin configurations.
-Also stay with versions, plugins and building system.
+- Ability to use `go:generate` instead of `gen.json` for short plugin configurations as a lightweight but yet powerful, versioned and flexible code generation system.